+This design is simply a silhouette and anyone can use this for any purpose, it is public domain.
 This is an easy difficulty design.
 It can be carved out or done by scraping away the outer rind and hollowing out the pumpkin to leave a thin wall of pumpkin meat in the areas in black, above.

 Medium Dragon Pattern